VisualSource/rusty-mc-launcher/README.md

 ## Feedback

-If you have any feedback, please reach out to us at supprt@visualsource.us or create a github issue for any suggestions or features that you would think would benefit this project.
+If you have any feedback, please reach out to us at support@visualsource.us or create a github issue for any suggestions or features that you would think would benefit this project.

 ## Contributing